Disease and Insects

 For an in-depth look at the insect world, IPM, and managing various insects, visit the Center for Urban Ecology and Sustainability.

-Below are some common pests and diseases of herbaceous plants:
+Common pests and diseases of herbaceous plants

 Chemical treatments include horticultural oil, insecticidal soap, and neem spray.
 Beneficial insects include ladybugs, preying mantis, parasitic wasps and hoverflies.
 Graham Rice in Discovering Annuals, recommends planting buckwheat (Limnanthes douglasii) to attract hoverflies whose larvae prey on aphids.